Skip to content

 Generate a container specification that enters the environment:

-$ devenv container shell
+$ devenv container build shell

 /nix/store/...-image-devenv.json